pingcap/docs-dm/en/error-handling.md

     resume-task ${task name}
     ```

 However, you need to reset the data replication task in some cases.
-For details, refer to [Reset the data replication task](faq.md#reset-the-data-replication-task).
+For details, refer to [Reset the Data Replication Task](faq.md#reset-the-data-replication-task).

 ## Handle common errors